 You could spend $1,000’s for a yearly subscription to one of the many companies that provide platforms which make this a simple process, or you could use tools that are free.

 Why to Consider a Paid Platform

-The only feature that matters is key-word alerts based on geographic location (and there’s no free service that does this).
+The only feature that matters is key-word alerts, especially those based on geographic location (and there’s no free service that does this).
 If I can get an alert when people are mentioning the police or EMS within several miles of the principal’s location, then I’m in a prime position to get a head start on mitigating potential threats that may impact the principal.
 Here is a list of all of the social media monitoring platform companies that were represented at the ASIS annual trade show this year: Thred, LifeRaft, SamDesk, Dataminr, Echosec, Babel Street, and a few others that aren’t worth your time.

 I am not an advocate for any particular platform because I think there are better platforms in the works as we speak.
 That said, any of the above platforms should meet the standards of any residential security program.

 I’m Cheap and I Don’t Want to Pay

 Well, you can actually collect a decent amount of information from geography based social media posts, without using a paid service–you’re just going to have to work a little harder.
 Below are several links that allow you to view social media posts by geographic area: